 - 01. March 2017: Skype-conference: Milestone-meeting: presentation of the milestones reached and agreement on the next milestones

 - April 2017: students worked on finalising the results for this project unit.
 They finalized their presentations online in international teams.
 The German group finished programming their computer-based training programme and tested it.
 They also drew up a questionnaire for test users.

 - May 2017: Visit to Estonia: All presentations about the topic internet crime (identity fraud, blocking of services, policy and copyright, cyber-attacks, how people can profit from you on the internet) were delivered to all IT students of the IT department in Rakvere.
 These presentations were simplified and tailor-made to non-IT students as well.
-They will be recorded in an online tutorial later so that all students from both colleges can access them and benefit from them as well.
-Students also entered their questions, answers and explanations in English, German and Estonian in our computer-based training programmes.
+They were recorded in an online tutorial later so that all students from both colleges can now access them and benefit from them as well.
+Students also entered their questions, answers and explanations in English, German and Estonian in our computer-based training programmes and test group of non-IT students used it..
 This is now completed and will be made accessible to students from both colleges involved in the project.

 Personal rights and social networks

 - January 2017 to December 2017: research on the internet

 - April 2017: German students finished writing a brochure about Facebook.